 The American Occupational Therapy Association reports early intervention occupational therapy and other support services are associated with the best long-term outcomes for children with disabilities or who are delayed/at-risk when they begin before age 3.

-Children with specified conditions like Down syndrome or autism spectrum disorder may qualify for early intervention occupational therapy just on that basis.
+Children with specified conditions like Down syndrome or autism spectrum disorder may qualify for early intervention occupational therapy on that basis alone.
 A diagnosis isn’t always necessary to obtain early intervention services, though.
-Sometimes a few missed milestones will be enough for a child to qualify in those formative years.
+Sometimes a few missed milestones in early childhood will be enough for a child to qualify in their formative years.

 States are also federally required to provide an array of early intervention services per the Individuals with Disabilities and Education Act (IDEA).
 This may include some degree of state-funded OT.
 Private occupational therapy services from Therapy and Wellness Connection can further improve generalization of skills.
 Plus, our services can continue long past the state early-intervention cut-off at age of 3.
 By then, your child will have established trusting relationships with our team members, making the transition away from early intervention and possibly into the school district via an IEP that much smoother.